cmunch1/nba-prediction/README.md

 Notebook 09 is run from a Github Actions every morning.

-- It scrapes the stats from the previous day's games and adds them to the Feature Store.
+- It scrapes the stats from the previous day's games, updates all the rolling statistics and streaks, and adds them to the Feature Store.
 - It scrapes the upcoming game matchups for the current day and adds them to the Feature Store so that the streamlit app can use these to make it's daily predictions.

 A variable can be set to either use Selenium or ScrapingAnt for scraping the data.
 ScrapingAnt is used in production because of its built-in proxy server.